makerdao/community/governance/votes/Executive vote - March 20, 2025.md

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:

-- Sky's ETH and WSTETH oracles will be migrated from the current Median-based design to Chronicle's new Scribe-based design.
+- Sky's ETH and wstETH oracles will be migrated from the current Median-based design to Chronicle's new Scribe-based design.
 - Multiple rate changes will be made as described below.
 - The Smart Burn Engine `hop` parameter will be updated as described below.
 - A total of **55,000 USDS** for a Bug Bounty payout will be distributed as described below.
-- A total of **23,613 USDS** will be distributed to seven Aligned Delegated as compensation for February 2025.
+- A total of **23,613 USDS** will be distributed to seven Aligned Delegates as compensation for February 2025.
 - Atlas Core Development payments totalling **86,639 USDS** and **618,000 SKY** will be distributed.
 - **3 million USDS** for Integration Boost funding will be transferred to [0xD6891d1DFFDA6B0B1aF3524018a1eE2E608785F7](https://etherscan.io/address/0xD6891d1DFFDA6B0B1aF3524018a1eE2E608785F7).
 - A Spark proxy spell at [0x1e865856d8F97FB34FBb0EDbF63f53E29a676aB6](https://etherscan.io/address/0x1e865856d8F97FB34FBb0EDbF63f53E29a676aB6#code) will be triggered.